brimdata/super/docs/language/functions/date_part.md

 ### Description

-The _date_part_ function accepts a string `part` parameter and a timestamp and returns a int64 representing the part of the date requested.
+The _date_part_ function accepts a string `part` argument and a timestamp and returns an int64 representing the part of the date requested.

 Valid values for `part` are: